petclinix/petclinix.github.io/index.md

-# 🐾 Petclinix – Proof your paradigm
+# 🐾 **PetcliniX** – Proof your paradigm

-Welcome to **Petclinix**, your launchpad for architectural creativity and technical excellence.
-Inspired by the legendary Petclinic domain, this project invites developers to build, break, and boldly explore software paradigms in a familiar yet flexible environment.
+Welcome to **PetcliniX**, your launchpad for architectural creativity and technical excellence.
+Inspired by the legendary Spring Petclinic, this project invites developers to build, break, and boldly explore software paradigms in a familiar yet flexible environment.
-Whether you're into building the next ⭐ framework, crafting microservices, designing event-driven systems, applying clean architecture, exploring bleeding-edge tech stacks — or proving that plain C is still king — Petclinix is your canvas.
+Whether you're into building the next ⭐ framework, crafting microservices, designing event-driven systems, applying clean architecture, exploring bleeding-edge tech stacks — or proving that plain C is still king — **PetcliniX** is your canvas.

+**Proof your paradigm.**

 ---

-## 🚀 What is Petclinix?
+## 🚀 What is **PetcliniX**?

-**Petclinix** is more than a demo — it's a developer-driven showcase.
-Based on the Spring Petclinic idea, it offers a realistic domain to:
+**PetcliniX** is more than a demo — it's a developer-driven showcase.
+It offers a realistic domain to:

 * Prototype your favorite architecture or design pattern
 * Validate ideas in a runnable, extensible environment
 * Share your best practices with the community
 * Inspire others with your technical craftsmanship

-Create your own Petclinix flavor.
+Create your own **PetcliniX** flavor.
 Show us how you think software should be built.

-**Proof your paradigm.**

 ---